Jack Dempsey Fish Care Guide: The Heavyweight of Freshwater Cichlids

 Tank Decor

 Creating a healthy atmosphere for your Jack Dempsey fish is essential.
 Adding decorations like caves, driftwood, and plants, as well as floating vegetation to provide shade, will make them feel right at home while replicating their natural habitat.
-Keep in mind that these fish are known for digging out plants and decorations.
+These fish are known for digging out plants and decorations.
 Make sure you easier keep large rocks or do not get too attached to their placements, as your fish will happily redecorate for you.

 They prefer low light environments with sandy substrates they can dig in.
 However, they will adjust to virtually any environment with time.